Christophe Zakhia El-Kassis: Diplomatic career

-He joined the diplomatic service of the Holy See on 19 June 2000 and has served in the Apostolic Nunciatures in Indonesia, the Sudan and Turkey.
-From 2007 until 2018, he served at the Foreign Relations office of the Secretariat of State in the Holy See.
+He joined the diplomatic service of the Holy See on 19 June 2000 and served in the Apostolic Nunciatures in Indonesia, Sudan, and Turkey.
+From 2007 until 2018, he worked at the Foreign Relations office of the Secretariat of State in the Holy See, where he had responsibility for the Arab nations.

-On 24 November 2018 Pope Francis appointed him as Titular Archbishop of Rusellae and named him Apostolic Nuncio to Pakistan.
-He received his episcopal consecration in St. Peter Basilica on 19 January 2019 from Cardinal Pietro Parolin as Principal Consecrator, who was accompanied by Cardinal Dominique Mamberti and Archbishop Paul Youssef Matar.
+On 24 November 2018, Pope Francis appointed him as Titular Archbishop of Rusellae and named him Apostolic Nuncio to Pakistan.
+He received his episcopal consecration in St. Peter's Basilica on 19 January 2019 from Cardinal Pietro Parolin, with Cardinal Dominique Mamberti and Archbishop Paul Youssef Matar as co-consecrators.

-On 3 January 2023, Pope Francis appointed him as the Apostolic Nuncio to the United Arab Emirates.
-He is the first nuncio who became a resident in the Nunciature in Abu Dhabi which was opened in February 2022.
+On 3 January 2023, Pope Francis appointed him the Apostolic Nuncio to the United Arab Emirates.
+He was the first nuncio to become a resident in the nunciature in Abu Dhabi, which opened in February 2022.

+In May 2024, he participated in a penal discussion of the Document on Human Fraternity at the Abu Dhabi International Book Fair.
+He said it "represents a pioneering approach for individuals and communities that focuses on human respect and concern for the interests of others".
+He reported that the Holy See was promoting it "by engaging with institutions, organizations, decision-makers, and others to integrate it into educational systems".